Albany's Declared a Snow Emergency - Now What?

 It is the responsibility of all property owners and/or residents to remove snow and ice from the sidewalks adjacent to their property within 24 hours of the end of a snowstorm.
-If your property is not cleared of snow/ice within 24 hours of a snowfall, The Department of General Services will then perform the removal of snow and ice and the cost will be billed to the property owner, which may result in a $100 fine for each occurrence.
+If your property is not cleared of snow/ice within 24 hours of a snowfall, DGS will then perform the removal and the cost will be billed to the property owner, which may result in a $100 fine for each occurrence.

-When a major snow event occurs, a snow emergency will be declared.
-Normal parking regulations will be temporarily suspended and parking is only allowed on the even side of the street for the first 24 hours.
-After 24 hours from the start of the snow emergency residents must move their vehicles to the odd numbered side of streets for the next 24 hours or until the emergency is declared over.
+During a snow emergency normal parking regulations are temporarily suspended and parking is only allowed on the even side of the street for the first 24 hours.
+After 24 hours from the start of the snow emergency residents must move their vehicles to the odd numbered side of streets for the next 24 hours, or until the emergency is declared over.

 Arbor Hill /Sheridan Hollow